ReHe23/spaceman/README.md

 As a user, I want a browser-based interface so that I can play the game.
 As a user, I want the ability to restart the game.
 As a user, I want the ability to start new game.
-As a user, I want 2 win conditions, Win, Lose.
 As a user, I want the game to display what letters are left to be picked.
 As a user, I want the game to display the balloons being popped after each try.
 As a user, I want the game to display what category the word is.